unfoldingWord-dev/translationStudio-Info/docs/dSettings.rst

 8.	**Version**: The version of the translationStudio program is displayed.

-9.	**Check for updates**: Tap to check for updates to translationStudio.
+9.	**Check for updates**: Click to check for updates to translationStudio.
 This uses an internet connection.

 Server Settings
 ---------------